Zack-ai-data/mrdiy-junior-data-engineer-assessment/python/README_Python.md

 The final file sql_output-expected (Python).xlsx will be generated in the same folder.

-**Note on metrics**
+---

+## Note on Metric Display Format

-In the Excel reference file, contribution metrics are displayed as percentages (e.g., 45%).
+In the reference Excel file (sql_test-expected), contribution metrics are displayed as percentages (e.g., 45%).

-This script outputs them as decimal values (e.g., 0.45) for accurate numeric representation.
+In this Python output, the same values are represented in decimal form (e.g., 0.45) to preserve numeric precision during calculations.

-Both formats are equivalent which only the display differs.
+Both formats are equivalent — only the display format differs.